fossology/gsoc/docs/2021/buildsystem/final-evaluation.md

     working.
 I have added an issue
     [#2084](https://github.com/fossology/fossology/issues/2084) to
     track the progress on fixing these tests.
--   CMake doesn\'t generates uninstall targets.
+-   CMake doesn't generates uninstall targets.
 The closest thing to uninstall is [this snippet](https://gitlab.kitware.com/cmake/community/-/wikis/FAQ#can-i-do-make-uninstall-with-cmake).
     This will be later added to the FOSSology.